Xiaoquanyu/resaerch-group-on-quantum-liquid/README.md

 Lei Qiao (乔雷) Postdoc (博强计划)  -> Postdoc in National University of singapore

 ## Oppotunities
 Would you like to do a Master, Ph.D or postdoc at GSCAEP, Beijing ?
-Please feel free to contact me (email address:  xqyu@gscaep.ac.cn).
+Please feel free to contact me (email address:  xqyu@gscaep.ac.cn or xiaoquan.yu@otago.ac.nz).
 Welcome to join us !
 # Publications

 ## Preprints